williamyeny/williamyeny.github.io/_posts/2025-01-24-indoor-grow-light.md

 ![38 DLI conversion](/assets/38-dli.png){:.w75}

-Now that we have our PPFD value range of 700-880, we can go ahead and shop for grow lights!
+Now that we have our PPFD value range of 700-880, we now know what to look for when we shop for grow lights!

 # Buying a grow light using PPFD